-HOUSTON, Texas (KTRK) -- An Astros season ticket holder filed a $1 million lawsuit in February against the Houston Astros organization following the cheating scandal, and the organization filed their first response Tuesday.
+HOUSTON, Texas (KTRK) -- An Astros season ticket holder has filed $1 million lawsuit against the Houston Astros organization following the cheating scandal, and wants to stop the team from raising ticket prices.

 In addition to Wallach, his attorney Mitchell Toups said the lawsuit is a class action suit for 2017, 2018, 2019 and 2020 full and partial season ticket holders.

 "By their wrongful actions, inaction and/or omissions, Defendants violated the rights of Plaintiff and each Class Member in the same way by overcharging them for season tickets while Defendants and their employees and representatives knowingly and surreptitiously engaged in a sign stealing scheme in violation of MLB Rules and Regulations, and secretly put a deficient product on the field that could result (and now has resulted) in severe penalties instituted by MLB," the lawsuit states.

 In addition to asking for $1 million, the lawsuit asks a judge to prevent the Astros from increasing season ticket prices for the next couple of years.